Carol Leifer: Early life

-Leifer was born in East Williston, New York, to an Ashkenazi Jewish family, the daughter of Anna Leifer, a psychologist, and Seymour Leifer, an optometrist.
-As a child, Leifer would frequently put on performances for her family and friends in her family's basement.
+Leifer was born and raised in East Williston, New York.
+As a child, she would frequently put on performances for her family and friends in her family's basement.
 Leifer recalls her family being a significant part of her fondest memories, including her father's well-known jokes amongst family and friends, as well as her brother taking her to see The Beatles in concert at Shea Stadium.
 She frequently credits her father as the reason she became a comic.

 Career

 Rise to fame and early career

 While studying for a theater degree at Harpur College (now Binghamton University), Leifer accompanied her then boyfriend Paul Reiser to a comedy club to see him perform at the open mic night at Catch A Rising Star.
 In 1977, she began performing stand-up comedy and transferred to Queens College to be closer to the club scene.
 Later she tried performing at New York's Comic Strip and was introduced by emcee Jerry Seinfeld.